TERREMEMBER/znbase/docs/content/v2.0/quick-start/explore-ysql/_index.md

     yb_demo=# \i 'data/reviews.sql'
     ```

-    You now have sample data and are ready to begin exploring YSQL in YugabyteDB.
+    You now have sample data and are ready to begin exploring YSQL in ZNbaseDB.

 ## 2. Simple queries